vlad17/runlmc/README.md

 ### Roadmap:

-0. Kronecker matrices fast eig.
-0. hard cutoff test
+0. hard cutoff test (eigenvalue >= cutoff included)
-0. Matrix -> SymmMatrix, NpMatrix tests
-0. Clean up benchmark
+0. Clean up benchmark, add kronecker eigen benchmark
 0. super.setUp()
-0. Adding to own transpose - verify bug!
+0. Adding to own transpose - verify if A += A.T is in repo
 0. Sum-matrices fast mul (eig should throw, determinants can be offered)
 0. Determinant gradient computation - figure out if SLFM approach will work (pg.
 16 in vector-valued-lmc.pdf).
 Otherwise, use determinant.
 0. Writing out the top-level GP inference and learning code (translating the math equations in the introduction to a usable API) -> make this work for IMC first (should be identical to SKI), then LMC!